Fraser-Dwyer/Comp-Quiz/README.md

 ### Visit the site
 https://fraser-dwyer.github.io/CompQuiz/#/

-the sign-Up feature currently disabled so please use one of the pre-existing account details listed below:
+The sign-Up feature currently disabled so please use one of the pre-existing account details listed below:
 Username: Panda
 Password: KuNgFo032$